aws/aws-eks-best-practices/content/security/docs/pods.md

 ### Policy-as-code (PAC)

 Policy-as-code (PAC) solutions provide guardrails to guide cluster users, and prevent unwanted behaviors, through prescribed and automated controls.
-PAC uses [Kubernetes Admission Controllers](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) to intercept the Kubernetes API server request flow, and mutate and validate request payloads, based on policies written and stored as code.
+PAC uses [Kubernetes Dynamic Admission Controllers](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) to intercept the Kubernetes API server request flow, via a webhook call, and mutate and validate request payloads, based on policies written and stored as code.
 Mutation and validation happens before the API server request results in a change to the cluster.
 PAC solutions use policies to match and act on API server request payloads, based on taxonomy and values.

 There are several open source PAC solutions available for Kubernetes.
 These solutions are not part of the Kubernetes project; they are sourced from the Kubernetes ecosystem.
 Some PAC solutions are listed below.